 Posted on April 29, 2015 in Arab American Institute

 Organizing American communities around justice for Palestine has historically been met by equally organized attempts to intimidate, harass, and exclude individuals and groups associated with such activities from mainstream political participation.
 Rooted in what we call the politics of exclusion, this “political racism” originally targeted Arab American community organizing efforts.
-In one tragic instance, it became violently dangerous with the firebombing of advocates’ offices; and the murder of Palestinian American Alex Odeh for his leadership in the American-Arab Anti-Discrimination Committee in 1985.
+In one tragic instance, it became deadly with the firebombing of advocates’ offices, and the murder of Palestinian American Alex Odeh for his leadership in the American-Arab Anti-Discrimination Committee in 1985.

-Today, many other communities in the United States that advocate for any policy which challenges Israel’s occupation of Palestine, or individuals who speak out against Israel’s human rights violations, or policymakers who advocate credible and just policies towards Israel, are targeted alongside the Arab American community to suppress these movements.
+Today, many other communities in the United States that advocate for policy which challenges Israel’s occupation of Palestine, or individuals who speak out against Israel’s human rights violations, or policymakers who advocate credible and just policies towards Israel, are targeted alongside the Arab American community to suppress these movements.
 The structural exclusion of such groups has had a toxic impact on the consistent application of U.S. law, policy, and reasoned debate.
 Efforts by the same extreme pro-Israel groups who seek to exclude Palestinian activists have successfully lobbied for exceptions within existing U.S. law to benefit Israel.
-The broader context these three realities create – the exclusion of pro-Palestinian groups from political discourse, the inconsistent protection of all U.S. citizens’ constitutional rights, and the explicit exceptions to U.S. law granted to Israeli policies - have resulted in a dangerous, anti-democratic, and restricted debate on issues of critical importance to U.S. foreign and domestic policy alike.
+The broader context these three realities create – the exclusion of pro- Palestinian groups from political discourse, the inconsistent protection of all U.S. citizens’ constitutional rights, and the explicit exceptions to U.S. law granted to Israeli policies - have resulted in a dangerous, anti-democratic, and restricted debate on issues of critical importance to U.S. foreign and domestic policy alike.

 The chilling effect anti-Palestine groups have had on freedom of speech and freedom of association is frightening and contradictory to the democratic values the United States was founded on.
 Among the most egregious examples of the suppression of these rights are the efforts targeting the Boycott, Divestment, and Sanction (BDS) movement, college campus activities, and the selective application of U.S. law.
 These actions – legislative and legal – are being advanced by an incorrect narrative that equates criticism of the Israeli government to anti-Semitic speech.